 STOP #3G-HANDLEY REGIONAL LIBRARY (100 West Piccadilly Street, Open M & W 10-8, T & F-Sat 10-5, Th 10-1, website) Opened in 1913, this glorious Beaux-Arts library was constructed as a gift to the city of Winchester from coal baron, Judge John Handley.
 The face of a man with a “drooping mustache” has been seen peering from the windows of the building’s rotunda.
 A full apparition of a man with a mustache and wearing a frock coat has been seen by library staff inside the building.
 Perhaps Judge Handley is checking up on his gift?

 STOP #3H—KIMBERLY’S (LLOYD LOGAN HOUSE) (135 North Braddock Street, Open M-Sat 10-6, Sun 11-5, website) Lloyd Logan, a local tobacco merchant, built this home around 1850 and it was considered one of the finest homes in town.
-When war came, the house was taken over by Union generals Franz Sigel and later by Philip Sheridan.
+When war came, the house was commandeered for use by Union generals Franz Sigel and later Philip Sheridan.
 Under orders from General Sigel, Lloyd Logan was thrown in jail and the house and most of its contents were confiscated for army use.
 Logan’s wife and daughters were later removed from the house and unceremoniously dumped along the Valley Pike.
 This incident may contribute to the spiritual activity within the home.

 STOP #3J—INDIAN ALLEY Figures of very tall Indians have been witnessed along this street.
 There are a number of legends dating to the 18th century regarding very tall Native Americans who once lived in the area.
 Perhaps the spirits of these original inhabitants return?
 The Indians are generally seen during the first and last light of the day.